Experienced Life Coach - 20 Years in full-time Practice

 Guess who makes the most money in the business?

-Take good guess… (I’ll put a couple spaces before the answer)
+Take a good guess… (I’ll put a couple of spaces before the answer)

 People who run coaching schools.

 People who are selling the dream to newbies.

 Dreams are an easy sell.
 Just ask anyone who as ever raised venture capital money.

 Round one is usually easier, because you are just selling the dream.

 Everyone I personally know who is a successful coach, started out coaching people to have fabulous lives and ended up coaching coaches, multilevel marketing sales people, or wannabe real estate mavens.
 (All an easy sell, with very low barriers to entry, big dreams and extremely low success rates)

 Because that’s where the money is: Coaching schools, Master mind groups for coaches, Sales training, Conscious Sales Training, marketing training for coaches, branding classes for coaches and healers, and … well you get the point.

 One study showed that a very high percentage of all money made in the business is made by coaches coaching coaches, who coach coaches, who coach coaches and all of the training in between.
 It’s basically a big cannibalistic, incestuous, pyramid scheme that feeds on itself to stay alive.

 One of the more successful coaches I know; has been on Oprah, has New York Times best selling books, etc… Made most of her money through her coaching school, selling the dream.
 (This is verified in a New York Times article.)
 And yet, if you scroll through a list of certified coaches, you see a wasteland of abandoned websites and abandoned coaching careers.